 How does it work?

-May’s wines will be ready for pick up at the Pantry starting on Tuesday the 11th, and we’ll be here every day from 11am to 6pm.
+September’s wines will be ready for pick up at the Pantry starting on Monday the 20th, and we’ll be here every day from 11am to 6pm.
 If you can’t swing by for your order within the first week, let us know and we’ll work something out.
 We will hold your wine for up to two months past the pick up date.
 Due to legal restrictions, we are not able to ship wine — but if you’d like to send it to someone else, we recommend that you use a licensed shipper like Ballard Sip and Ship.

 Speaking of legal restrictions, you must be 21 or older to place an order and to pick up your wine.
 Please have your identification handy, as you may be asked for it!